RegalisTechnologies/archinstall/archlinux-installer/README.md

 }
 ```

-Since we don not need to do enything else after the installation, we can ommit deifinition of `hook_base_posstinstall()`.
+Since we don not need to do anything else after the installation, we can omit definition of `hook_base_posstinstall()`.

 ## Schemes

-Scheme is a ordered list od hooks.
+Scheme is an ordered list of hooks.
 It defines which hooks should be called.
 Example scheme:

 ```shell
 SCHEME_base="detect_architecture base pacman prepare_chroot build_mkcinitcpio"